 We’ve been there, and tried everything.
 We know there is hope for people struggling with reading, because these programs work!
 Research has proven which methods work best to teach struggling readers and dyslexic students to read and spell and we are using these proven methods to help students reach their highest potential.

-Anne is co-founder of Reading Success Plus, where she is a Certified Dyslexia Consultant, Screener and Tutor.
-She is trained in Lindamood-Bell Phoneme Sequencing (LiPS), as well as Visualizing and Verbalizing® program, Barton Reading & Spelling System®, Orton-Gillingham Multisensory Mathematics Beginning and Advanced levels for Orton-Gillingham practitioners; and Learning without Tears.
+Anne is co-founder of Reading Success Plus, where she is a Certified Dyslexia Specialist, Trainer and Tutor.
+She is trained in the Lindamood Phoneme Sequencing® (LiPS®) program, as well as the Visualizing and Verbalizing® program, Barton Reading & Spelling System®, Orton-Gillingham Multisensory Mathematics Beginning and Advanced levels for Orton-Gillingham practitioners; and Learning without Tears.

 Anne received her Bachelor’s degree in finance and business administration from Chapman University.
 After an eleven-year career with Merrill Lynch, Anne made the decision to stay at home to accommodate Lawrence’s learning differences and advocate for him.
-Learning in a traditional school became so difficult that Anne decided to homeschool her son for several years.
+Learning in a traditional school became so difficult that Anne decided to home school her son for several years.
 Anne is pursuing her Masters in Reading Science with a Dyslexia Certification, from Mt.
 St. Joseph University.